pipolinlab/ExplorePipolin/README.md

 Plotting pipolins in R is possible using the [GGGenomes R package](https://github.com/thackl/gggenomes).
 However, plotting requires a previous processing of the GBK files with a custom script located in the ["gggenomes_lrec_plotting"](./gggenomes_lrec_plotting) folder, along with example files.
-More details can be found in the README.txt file from that folder.
+Detailed instructions for plotting pipolins with gggenomes can be found in the README.txt file from that folder.